Kings College School

 The site is set within the West Wimbledon Conservation Area and bordered on two sides by grade II and grade II* listed buildings.
 The design has therefore been developed to be sensitive to this historical setting, with a gently sculpted green roof helping the new building form to blend in with the surroundings.

-Planning permission was awarded in December 2016 and the practice is currently engaged in developing the detailed design for construction.
+Planning permission was awarded in December 2016 and construction will be commencing in Autumn 2017.

 The design strategy aims to create excellent visual connections between indoors and outdoors.
 In particular, external views of the swimming pool will contribute to an appearance which fits its context but also befits a forward looking school which seeks to promote a healthy active lifestyle.
 The design concept maximises the capacity of the site and incorporates the extended project brief.